emiketic/emiketic.github.io/_posts/2018-02-16-sendbird-for-building-react-native-messaging-apps.markdown

 ---
 SendBird requires a UserID to connect or to create a new user account.
 The UserID can be any unique id, such as an email address or a database UID.

 We do not need a separate registration process.
 SendBird creates for you a new account if you have not been registered yet, all you need is to specify your unique ID.

 The first thing we’re going to need is a screen where the user can enter a userID and a nickname to appear as.

-let's start creating a Signin screen
+let's start creating a Sign in screen:

 ``` javascript
 import React, { Component } from 'react';